 Conclusion

 I have seen topics that trended a second time in the same area, so it is not impossible.
 Of particular note is that this means there is likely something in addition to volume that is not novelty that can cause a second trend.
-I think that something is new people tweeting about the topic (in addition to sufficient volume).
+I think that something is new people tweeting about the topic (in addition to sufficient volume).When the algorithm was first introduced, Justin Bieber fans made an enormous effort to create a volume of tweets higher than anything they had previously achieved when they saw that their usual efforts didn’t cause trending.
+Despite having a very organized network that was repeatedly successful in creating high tweet volumes of his name before, they were unsuccessful afterwards.
+It can’t only be “lack of novelty” that caused the topic to trend, since it is possible.
+It appears to have been “the same people saying the same thing” not being counted highly.

 Twitter says, in the same article, “Topics break into the Trends list when the volume of Tweets about that topic at a given moment dramatically increases.” but also says “Sometimes a topic doesn’t break into the Trends list because its popularity isn’t as widespread as people believe.”
 The first quote indicates that “volume” is required, the second that “widespread” popularity is required.
 The implication is that “widespread” does not mean the same thing as “volume.”
 Volume would be a count of tweets, but “widespreadness” would be a count mainly of people, or variations in geographic area with the same trending area.
 This is admittedly not definitive, but considering in particular point #2 above, this seems to be the case.